iansjk/ian.kim/src/pages/blog/checking-if-a-property-exists-on-a-javascript-object.md

 > false
 ```

-Since this is rather verbose and inconvenient, `Object.hasOwn` was introduced [as a replacement for `Object.prototype.hasOwnProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwn#description), because it cannot be redefined:
+Since this is rather verbose and inconvenient, `Object.hasOwn` was introduced [as a replacement for `Object.prototype.hasOwnProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwn#description), because it cannot be overridden:

 ```jsx
 const foo = {